odysseyindia/odyssey-tours/content/english/destinations/india/regions/rajasthan-and-the-north/a-taste-of-india/_index.md

 highlights:
   - At least eight different cuisines, from Awadhi to Indo-Portuguese
   - Cooking classes, walking trails, even a tapas-bar hop
-  - Stay in colonial buildings, homestays, forts, palaces and a purple dome
+  - Stay in colonial buildings, homestays, forts, palaces and by the beach
   - A cross-section of India through its food
   - Easy time on the beach
 themes: